Today In History

 Columbus stepped onto Hispaniola's beach and called it "La Isla Española" — the Spanish Island.
 The Taíno people who met him numbered around 400,000.
 They wore gold jewelry, which Columbus noted immediately in his log.
 Within 56 years, Spanish colonization and disease reduced the Taíno population to fewer than 500.
 The island became Europe's first foothold in the Americas, launching three centuries of colonial rule that split it into two nations speaking different languages.
 That beach landing didn't discover a new world.
 It ended one.

-Frederick II of Prussia employed his oblique order tactic to crush an Austrian army twice his size at Leuthen, inflicting 22,000 casualties while losing only 6,000 of his own men.
-Napoleon later called it a masterpiece of maneuver, and the victory preserved Prussian control of Silesia throughout the Seven Years' War.
+Frederick the Great employed his signature oblique order tactic to crush an Austrian army twice his size at Leuthen, concentrating his forces against one wing while the enemy stretched thin across a wide front.
+The maneuver inflicted 22,000 Austrian casualties while costing Prussia only 6,000 men in a battle later studied in war colleges worldwide.
+Napoleon called it a masterpiece of maneuver, movement, and resolution.
+The victory preserved Prussian control of the disputed province of Silesia through the remainder of the Seven Years' War.

 The Kontrrazvedka crushed the Polonsky conspiracy on December 5, 1919, executing its participants to eliminate internal threats during the Ukrainian War of Independence.
 This brutal purge solidified Bolshevik control over Kyiv's security apparatus, removing a rival faction that sought to negotiate with the White Army and ensuring the Red forces maintained a unified front against external enemies.